hail2u/html-best-practices/README.md

 ### Don’t use `dl` for dialogue

-`dl` element is restricted to an association list in HTML5.
+`dl` element is restricted to an association list in HTML.

 Bad: